pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 There are a lot of possibilities within CSS and it can be overwhelming.
 The most important ideas and approaches are:

-* At heart, CSS is about **selecting** elements in the HTML and **styling** them via properties and values
+* Fundamentally, CSS is about **selecting** elements in the HTML and **styling** them via properties and values
-* **Read the documentation** (again, the [Mozilla CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) is great)
+* **Read the documentation** (again, the [Mozilla CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS) is great) to understand what's available
 * **Layout** is a whole impressive part of CSS that you can investigate.
 The [Mozilla CSS Layout documentation](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) is a good place to start on this.
-The CSS Grid has become very popular.
+CSS grid has become popular.
-* **Animation** is a very nice feature of contemporary CSS, check out the [Mozilla CSS animation documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) if you're interested.
+* **Animation** is a nice feature of contemporary CSS, check out the [Mozilla CSS animation documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) if you're interested.
-* **Do tutorials** like the [freeCodeCamp CSS lessons](https://www.freecodecamp.org/learn/responsive-web-design/basic-css/) if you're feeling wobbly.
+* **Do tutorials** like the [freeCodeCamp CSS lessons](https://www.freecodecamp.org/learn/responsive-web-design/basic-css/) if you're feeling unsure of yourself.
 * **Look at other people's CSS** if you want to get ideas for how to accomplish things (you can use the "Inspector" option in your browser to examine the CSS on a page).
+Be aware this can get overwhelming quickly.

 ---